 • Check with other states and/or industry contacts to find out what solutions they have employed and their estimated costs.

-• Determine how other Vermont State agencies/departments are meeting similar business needs and/or consult with DII’s Enterprise Architecture group for information and solution suggestions.
-See DII Enterprise Architecture.
+• Determine how other Vermont State agencies/departments are meeting similar business needs and/or consult with ADS’s Enterprise Architecture group for information and solution suggestions.
+See Enterprise Architecture.

 • Use the Request for Information (RFI) process to find out what products/solutions are available in the marketplace and to obtain cost estimates.
 See RFI.